wmcinroy446/clacks-filter/README.md

 </filter-mapping>
 ```

-The X-Clacks-Overhead header should now be added by your application.
+The X-Clacks-Overhead header will now be added by your application.